jpsgouveia7/feature-requests/README.md

 ## Roadmap

 Our public roadmap is organized by quarters.
-Issues that have been assigned to a querter will receive the [`Status: Scheduled` label](https://github.com/timberio/feature-requests/issues?q=is%3Aissue+is%3Aopen+label%3A%22Status%3A+Scheduled%22) as well as it's repsective quarter label.
+Issues that have been assigned to a quarter will receive the [`Status: Scheduled` label](https://github.com/timberio/feature-requests/issues?q=is%3Aissue+is%3Aopen+label%3A%22Status%3A+Scheduled%22) as well as it's respective quarter label.

 ## Upvoting